-The state is launching its Oregon Promise program—offering new high school graduates
+The state is continuing the Oregon Promise program—offering new high school graduates

 and GED recipients an opportunity to have some or all of their community college tuition

 covered.
 Grants are for students entering a community college in Oregon in Fall 2018.